Skip to main content

 This Self has the ability not only to observe our inner world but also to serve as a compassionate energy, fostering healing and harmony within our internal system.

-With the help of IFS, individuals can connect with their core Self and become familiar with their internal system.
+With IFS, individuals can connect with their core Self and become familiar with their internal system.

 IFS Therapy

-More about Internal Family System (IFS) Therapy
+More about Internal Family Systems (IFS) Therapy

 IFS psychotherapy is based on three main assumptions: